dvochoa/1up/README.md

 **Frontend:**

-Note: All of these commands must be ran from the `./frontend/` directory.
+Note: All of these commands must be ran from the `./client/` directory.

-After initial download you'll want to run `npm install` to install all frontend dependencies locally.
+After initial download you'll want to run `npm install` to install all client dependencies locally.
 These will be available in the `node_modules` directory.

 - Run `npm run dev` to deploy the frontend locally on `localhost:3000`.
 - Run `npm run test` to run the entire frontend test suite.